 The ability to bring back services and provide them in a similar manner as prior to the pandemic is possible due to the projected recovery of the City's major revenue sources.
-However, we must be cautious and prudent in our spending as we develop plans to phase in the re-opening of City facilities, re-think services and re-invest in capital projects.
+However, we must be cautious as we develop plans to phase in the re-opening of City facilities, re-think services and reinvest in capital projects.

-Although we anticipate ending the current fiscal year with a surplus, the pandemic illustrated the criticality of having sufficient reserves to buffer against the unexpected.
+Although we anticipating ending the current fiscal year with a surplus, the pandemic illustrated the criticality of having sufficient reserves to buffer against the unexpected.
+For example, our projected fiscal year-end surplus of \$1.6 million is largely due to transient occupancy tax outperforming our budgetary expectations.
+We anticipate the FY 20-21 TOT revenue will be \$1.5 million more than budgeted; interestingly the FY 19-20 TOT revenue was \$1.7 million less than planned due to the pandemic, again demonstrating the need to have adequate savings on hand.
 In addition, the FY 21-22 budget assumes that our sales tax and transient occupancy tax start to rebound.
-However, the long-term financial forecast indicates that it will take several years for these revenues to return to pre-pandemic levels of performance.
+However, the financial forecast indicated that it would take several years for these revenues to return to prepandemic levels of performance.
 While the return of revenues is uncertain, there is a greater degree of certainty with the City's expenditures, including its unfunded pension liability.
-The UAL payment of \$1.4 million in FY 19-20 is projected to increase to \$2.5 million in FY 25-26, illustrating the significance of this liability.
+The UAL payment of \$1.4 million in FY 19-20 increases to \$2.5 million in FY 25-26, illustrating the significance of this liability.
 One strategy to address this increase is to re-direct revenues from services and projects to the UAL payment on an annual budgetary basis.
 An alternative option sets aside funds now for future pension needs.
 Based on Council direction, this budget recognizes the difficult choice of making short-term funding decisions regarding services and projects, and includes funding for pension mitigation to help address the City's long-term financial stability.
-Moreover, with Council's guidance, this budget increases the amount within the General Fund Reserve from 10% of operating expenses, as stipulated within the City's Municipal Code, to 15% of budgeted operating expenses, in an effort to ensure the City has sufficient funding on hand to buffer against emergencies and other unforeseeable events.

 As we [again] begin to rebuild our organization, I wish to acknowledge the collaboration by my department heads in putting forth pragmatic budgets to prioritize limited resources and develop alternative ways to best serve our community.
 I also extend my appreciation to my Finance team for stewarding the budgeting process.
-I look forward to Council's continued guidance and leadership as we adopt a budget that funds services and projects for our community, allocates resources to our priorities of the natural environment and Village character, community engagement, infrastructure, and the business environment while also maintaining fiscal sustainability.
+I look forward to Council's guidance and leadership as we work to adopt a budget that funds services and projects for our community while also balancing fiscal sustainability.